jpaquim/psycle/psycle/doc/for-end-users/readme.txt

   sampling rate, 8/16 and 24bits, mono or stereo.
 - 70+ Native Plugins (generators & effects), most of them open-source and with an easy to use API to create new ones.
+- Multithreaded audio engine.
-- Support for VST1 and VST2 plugin standard.
+- Support for VST1 and VST2 plugin standard, including support for JBridge.
 - Importing of .xm's/.s3m's/.it's/.mod's.
 - Exporting to wav, as well as recording realtime to .wav
 - Configurable Keyboard Layout